 • Thirteen people in 10 states fell ill after consuming JEM Raw Brand sprouted nut butter spreads.
 The company recalled products on December 2, 2015.

 • On August 27, 2015, Kapowsin Meats issued a recall of over half a million pounds of pork products after almost 200 people in 5 states were treated for multidrug resistant Salmonella.

 Long-term Salmonella Effects

 A small number of Salmonella patients develop pain in their joints.
 This is called reactive arthritis.
 It can last for months or even years, and may lead to chronic arthritis.

-If you or a loved one has had moderate to severe Salmonella or other food poisoning and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+If you or a loved one has had moderate to severe food poisoning and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.